Nsarob/Modelling_lower_Limb_Exoskeleton/README.md

 Examples of Matlab and Simulink files for modelling Lower Limb Exoskelton

-# Howto open
+# How to open

-Bigin by starting robotparameters.m MATLAB code run the Simscape/Simulink model
+Bigin by starting robotparameters.m MATLAB code/ run the Simscape/Simulink model